Ledoux/teleport/docs/teleport_methods.md

 Teleport is an application that makes easier the different steps in a bootstraping/deployment process.

-We defined an ontology of methods splitting this workflow into small pieces of tasks and sub-tasks.
+We defined a set of methods splitting this workflow into small pieces of tasks and sub-tasks.
 You can look at the graph below that explains how is structured the global spec of Teleport.

 ```
 +-- create